 33.3 Multi-link operation

 33.3.1 Multi-link device addressing

-A MLD has a MLD MAC address that singly identifies the MLD management entity. (#Motion 111, #SP0611-28)
+A MLD has a MLD MAC address that singly identifies the MLD. (#Motion 111, #SP0611-28)

 The MAC address of each AP affiliated with an AP MLD shall be different from each other unless the affiliated APs cannot perform simultaneous TX/RX operation (e.g., due to near band in-device interference), in which case the MAC address properties are TBD. (#Motion 109)